 |Prioritize, promote, and expand community-based alternatives to involuntary treatment for support, respite, and recovery prior, during, and after periods of crisis that preserve dignity and are responsive to identity, culture, and personal autonomy.||

-OSP piloted brief Cognitive Behavioral Therapy and Crisis Response Planning workshops with behavioral health providers in 2022.
-The training gave providers tools and alternative interventions to reduce resorting to involuntary treatment.
-Preliminary feedback suggests these workshops are helpful in providing alternatives to forced treatment.
-The Office of Suicide Prevention has also provided education to primary care providers about Colorado’s involuntary treatment laws, and emphasizes to all partners that involuntary treatment should be a last resort.
+The Office of Suicide Prevention will be piloting brief Cognitive Behavioral Therapy (BCBT) and Crisis Response Planning Training (CRP) with behavioral health providers in 2022, to give these providers additional tools and alternative interventions to reduce resorting to involuntary treatment.
+OSP will utilize feedback from pilot participants to identify the next best steps in supporting this goal.
+The OSP has also provided education to primary care providers about Colorado’s involuntary treatment laws, and emphasizes to all partners that involuntary treatment should be a last resort.

 |Recommendation||What’s been done|

-Colorado law allows teachers and other designated staff to take suicide prevention training to fulfill continuing education requirements.
-Schools can leverage this requirement.
+Schools may leverage House Bill 2006-1098, which allows teachers and other designated staff to take suicide prevention training to fulfill continuing education requirements.